A New Family of Regularized Kernels for the Harmonic Oscillator: Introduction

 This paper is concerned with solutions to the system

 where $w_{jk}$ are constants, and $G$ is the fundamental solution to Laplace's equation.
 Specifically,

 where $r = \|\xx\|_{2}$.
-We write $\| \cdot \|$ to mean $\| \cdot \|_{2}$ from this point onwards.
+Henceforth, $\| \cdot \|_{2}$ is denoted as $\| \cdot \|$.
 System~\eqref{eqn:hamiltonian_system}, modulo a change in sign, arises in many dynamical systems such as the dynamics of charged particles~\cite{jackson1999}, vortex dynamics~\cite{leo1980,win-leo1993}, and planetary motions~\cite{bate1971}.
-By taking the first integral of system~\eqref{eqn:hamiltonian_system}, we arrive at the Hamiltonian
+The weights $w_{jk}$ can be interpreted as the interaction between point masses at $x_j$ and $x_k$, or viewed as quadrature weights that approximate interactions due to a distribution of masses.
+By taking the first integral of system~\eqref{eqn:hamiltonian_system}, the Hamiltonian is obtained,

 which is a conserved quantity.